liliab98/snakemake-workflow-scRNA-seq-cell-to-embryo-deconvolution/README.md

 ## Requirements
 ***
-Multiple Samples are possible.
+Multiple samples are possible.
 In the following to simplify there are only two.
 For every sample there are two reads.
-They come from the same fragment and are distinguished by the attachment of  R1 or R2 to the name.
+They come from the same fragment and are distinguished by the attachment of  R1 or R2 and the end of the name.

 ## Usage